Unusual Gardens and Open Spaces in London – Part 2

 Rocketing to the top of my favourite new London spaces is the rooftop of Fen Court, aka The Garden at 120.

-It’s free and open Monday-Friday 10am-9pm and you don’t have to prebook.
+It’s free and open Monday-Friday 10am-5pm (until 9pm in the Summer months) and you don’t have to prebook.
 Magic.
 Find out more here.

 More London Inspiration